 Today’s coloring options make it easy enough to disguise gray hair.
 However, regular trips to the salon can get expensive, and most coloring treatments damage hair.
 Are there any natural treatments that would more gently help cover those grays?
 What about something to stop the grays from showing up in the first place?

 Why Does Hair Turn Gray?

 We accept it as a natural aspect of aging, but what really causes hair to lose its color?

 It starts in the hair follicles, those pore-like openings in the scalp from which the hair strands emerge.
 Within these follicles are cells called melanocytes.
 These cells are so named because they contain the pigment “melanin” that actually produces your natural hair color.

-Are you brunette?
-Black?
-Brown?
-Blond?
-Your actual shade depends on the ratio between two groups of melanins: the brown and black ones (called “eumelanins”) and the red and yellow ones (called “pheomelanins”).
+Are you a brunette, redhead or a blond?
+Your actual shade depends on the ratio between two groups of melanins: the brown and black ones called eumelanins, and the red and yellow ones called pheomelanins.
 Variations in the amounts of these melanins determine your natural color and tone.